EMUI

 EMUI (formerly known as Emotion UI) is an interface based on Android developed by Chinese technology company Huawei, used on the company's smartphones primarily globally.

-Instead of Google Mobile Services, EMUI devices have used Huawei Mobile Services, such as the Huawei AppGallery, in January 2020 due to United States sanctions imposed during the trade war against China in May 2019.
-From Version 13 (2022), Huawei additionally bundled the HarmonyOS TEE microkernel with the Android system; this microkernel for example handled identity security features such as the fingerprint authentication.
+Since late 2019, beginning with the Mate 30, EMUI devices sold internationally have used Huawei Mobile Services, such as the Huawei AppGallery, instead of Google Mobile Services, following United States sanctions imposed during the trade war against China from May 2019.

 History

-On 30 December 2012, Huawei introduced Emotion UI 1.0, based on Android 4.0.
+On 30 July 2012, Huawei introduced Emotion UI 1.0, based on Android 4.0.
 It features a voice assistant app (only in Chinese), customizable homescreens and theme-switching.
 The company rolled out installation files for the Ascend P1 through their website.
 The company claims that it is "probably the world's most emotional system".

 On 4 September 2014, the company announced Emotion UI 3.0, along with Ascend Mate 7 in the pre-IFA event in Berlin.
 The user interface was ever since called "EMUI" instead of "Emotion UI".

-In Mainland China, the release introduces the Huawei AppGallery application store; international markets continued to use Google Play.
+EMUI 3.1 debuted on the Huawei P8, which was unveiled on 15 April 2015 at Old Billingsgate in London.
+Running on top of Android 5.0 "Lollipop", the release introduced camera-oriented features including Director Mode, which lets the phone wirelessly control up to three other Android handsets to film a scene from multiple angles simultaneously; Light Painting long-exposure modes; and an enhanced selfie mode.
+It also added "Knuckle Sense" gesture controls that capture a screenshot when the user double-taps the screen with a knuckle, and a voice function for locating a misplaced phone.

-In late 2015, Huawei introduced EMUI 4.0, based on Android Marshmallow.
-In 2016, EMUI 5.0 was introduced, based on Android Nougat.
+In late 2015, Huawei introduced EMUI 4.0, based on Android Marshmallow, on the Mate 8 in China; its international variant debuted at CES 2016 in Las Vegas.
+In 2016, EMUI 5.0 was introduced, based on Android Nougat, on the Mate 9 at a global launch in Munich.
 In 2017, Huawei introduced EMUI 8.0, based on Android Oreo; beginning with this release, the version number would now be aligned with that of the Android version from which it was derived.

+In May 2018, Huawei announced that it would end its bootloader unlocking service for its smartphones.
+Devices launched after 24 May 2018 would no longer be eligible for bootloader unlock codes, while models released before that date could still request a code during a 60-day window following the announcement.
+Huawei said the change was intended to provide a better user experience and to avoid problems caused by ROM flashing.
+The move was criticised by the custom ROM development community, for whom Huawei had previously been regarded as one of the more accommodating Android manufacturers.